poli-tech/poli-edit/README.md

 ## Automatic browser language detection Support

-Verbum supports automatic browser language detection by default if locale not provided.
+PoliEdit supports automatic browser language detection by default if locale not provided.
 If the browser language is set to `fr`, the editor will be automatically localized in French.
 If the browser language is set to `en`, the editor will be automatically localized in English.
 If the browser language is set to any other language, the editor will be automatically localized in English.

 <br />